tbm/homepage/pages/debian/kirkwood/qnap/ts-119/faq.md

 <h3>Can I run Debian on the Fujitsu Celvin NAS Q600?</h3>

-The Fujitsu Q600 is very similar to the QNAP TS-119, so it should be possible to run Debian on such a device.
-However, so far this has not been tested.
-If you're interested in running Debian on your Q600, please <a href = "/contact/">contact me</a> and I'll help you.
+The Fujitsu Q600 is very similar to the QNAP TS-119, so Debian should work without any problems.
+If you encounter any problems, please
+<a href = "/contact/">contact me</a> and I'll help you.